How Russians Changed Craft Beer in Serbia

 Visnjiceva 2, Beograd

 Three Russians, two Czechs and a Norwegian walk into a bar… Such began the story of Axiom Brewery in Prostejev, Czechia, in 2018.
-The brewery received many accolades and was successful even throughout the COVID pandemic and the Russian conflict in Ukraine.Â
+The brewery received many accolades and was successful even throughout the COVID pandemic and the Russian conflict in Ukraine.

 In fact, the massive Russian migration to Serbia from the war no doubt influenced Axiom’s decision to open a franchise this year in the heart of Belgrade.
 Their 15 taps are not only from Axiom, but include several other Russian and Serbian craft breweries.
 Two of Russia’s big craft brewery’s, AF Brew and 4BREWERS, are available here.

 First, Dva Medveda was the first Russian-owned craft bar to open up in Belgrade after the war began.
-In following with Russian preference, they were one of Belgrade’s first non-smoking bars.
-Recently, they’ve added a 12 tap system to compliment their two refrigerators with over 50 beers.Â
+After two years, they changed hands and become Magritte Bottle-Shop, in a new location near Tasmajdan Park.
+In following with Russian preference, they are one of Belgrade’s few non-smoking bars.
+Currently, they have a 12 tap system to compliment their two refrigerators with many beers and ciders.

 3. Nekrasova The Bar